 2.2 Main Functions

-– Human Resources: Recruitment, training and personnel management.
+– Human Resources: Recruitment, training and personnel management

-– Logistics and Operations: Inventory management, supply chain and production.
+– Logistics and Operations: Inventory Management, supply chain and production

-– Legal: Legal compliance and contract management.
+– Legal: Legal compliance and contract management

-2.3 Back Office Features
+2.3 Characteristics of Back Office

-– Analysis and Precision: Requires attention to detail and analytical skills.
+– Analysis and Precision: Requires attention to detail and analytical skills

-– Critical Support: Provides the necessary infrastructure for front office operations.
+– Critical Support: Provides the necessary infrastructure for front office operations

 2.4 Technologies Used

-– Sistemas ERP (Enterprise Resource Planning)
+– ERP systems (Enterprise Resource Planning)

-– Human resource management software
+– Human resources management software

 – Financial analysis tools